liorko87/crawler/README.md

 2. `Ubuntu 18.04.2 LTS`

 To install the required packages run: `pip3 install -r requirements.txt --user`.
-Sqlite3 should be installed on the machine
+Sqlite3 should be installed on the machine.

 ### Execution